scikit-hep/awkward/README.md

 </table>

    * Report bugs, request features, and ask for additional documentation on [GitHub Issues](https://github.com/scikit-hep/awkward-1.0/issues).
+   * You can vote for issues by adding a "thumbs up" (👍) using the "smile/pick your reaction" menu on the top-right of the issue.
+See the [prioritized list of open issues](https://github.com/scikit-hep/awkward-1.0/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc).
    * If you have a "How do I...?" question, start a [GitHub Discussion](https://github.com/scikit-hep/awkward-1.0/discussions) with category "Q&A".
    * Alternatively, ask about it on [StackOverflow with the [awkward-array] tag](https://stackoverflow.com/questions/tagged/awkward-array).
 Be sure to include tags for any other libraries that you use, such as Pandas or PyTorch.
    * To ask questions in real time, try the Gitter [Scikit-HEP/awkward-array](https://gitter.im/Scikit-HEP/awkward-array) chat room.